wpernath/ocpdev-book/chapter5/Chapter Five- GitOps and Argo CD.md

 Argo CD sorts all resources first by the phase, then by the wave, and finally by type and name.
 If you know that some resources need to be applied before others, simply group them via the annotation.
 By default, Argo CD uses wave zero for any resources and hooks.

 ### Nondeclarative Deployments
 Nondeclarative deployments are simply lists of steps; they are also called *imperative*.
-For most of us, they the most familiar type of deployment.
+For most of us, the most familiar type of deployment.
 For instance, if you're creating a hand-over document for the OPS department, you are providing imperative instructions about how to install the application.
 And most of us are used to creating installation scripts for more complex applications.

-However, the preferred way of installing applications with Kubernetes is to through declarative deployments.
+However, the preferred way of installing applications with Kubernetes is through declarative deployments.
 These specify the service, the deployment, persistent volume claims, secrets, config maps etc.

-If this declaration is not enough, you have to provide a script to configure a special resource—for example, updating the structure of a database or doing a backup of the data first.
+If this declaration is not enough, you have to provide a script to configure a special resource — for example, updating the structure of a database or doing a backup of the data first.

-As mentioned earlier, Argo CD manages synchronization via phases and [executes resource hooks][20] when necessary.
+As mentioned earlier, Argo CD manages synchronization via phases and [executes resource hooks][19] when necessary.
 So you can define a presync hook to execute a database schema migration or fill the database with test data.
 You might create a postsync hook to do some tiding or health checks.

 Let's create such a hook: